 It is a well-known fact that IPS (Indian Police Service) is one of the prestigious posts in the country and the IPS exam is part of the UPSC Civil Services Exam which is conducted every year.
-Candidates who take the exam will be allotted to IPS depending on their abilities, determination and the rank they score in the exam.
+Candidates who take the exam will be allotted to IPS depending on their abilities, determination and their rank in the final merit list.
 Let’s take a look at the required physical standards for IPS.
 UPSC Civil Services Exam is conducted every year and consists of three stages and the selection procedure for IPS (Indian Police Service) by UPSC is given below.

 i) Civil Services Preliminary Exam